Chelsea Manning: Detention

-While in Kuwait, Manning was placed on suicide watch after her behavior caused concern.
+While in Kuwait, Manning was placed on suicide watch.
 She was moved from Kuwait to the Marine Corps Base Quantico, Virginia, on July 29, 2010, and classified as a maximum custody detainee with Prevention of Injury (POI) status.
 POI status is a less extreme form of suicide watch, entailing checks by guards every five minutes.
+She wrote in a legal letter released by her lawyer that she believed the suicide watch was imposed not because she was a danger to himself but as retribution for a protest about his treatment held outside Quantico.
+Sixteen entries from August 27 to January 28 show that Manning was evaluated by prison psychiatrists who found she was not a danger to herself and should be removed from the POI order.
+Immediately before the suicide watch started, she said guards verbally harassed him, taunting him with conflicting orders.
 Her lawyer, David Coombs, a former military attorney, said Manning was not allowed to sleep between 5 am (7 am on weekends) and 8 pm, and was made to stand or sit up if she tried to.
 She was required to remain visible at all times, including at night, which entailed no access to sheets, no pillow except one built into her mattress, and a blanket designed not to be shredded.
 Manning complained that she regarded it as pretrial punishment.

 Her cell was 6 × 12 ft (1.8 x 3.6 m) with no window, containing a bed, toilet, and sink.
 The jail had 30 cells built in a U shape, and although detainees could talk to one another, they were unable to see each other.
-Her lawyer said the guards behaved professionally and had not tried to harass or embarrass Manning.
 She was allowed to walk for up to one hour a day, meals were taken in the cell, and she was shackled during visits.
 There was access to television when it was placed in the corridor, and she was allowed to keep one magazine and one book.
 Because she was in pretrial detention, she received full pay.